Pennsylvania and New Jersey Sexual Harassment Attorneys

 Sexual harassment is a form of discrimination.
 When a person is harassed on the job, her or his ability to work has been compromised due to her or his sex; this is a violation of both federal law, under the Civil Rights Act of 1964, the Pennsylvania Human Relations Act and the New Jersey Law Against Discrimination.

 If you have been the victim of sexual harassment, whether it be unwelcome advances, demands of sexual favors, inappropriate physical contact or crude jokes, comments, gestures or pictures, or if you have suffered a form of retaliation for lodging any type of complaint, you may have the right to be compensated.
 You can recover for lost pay, lost benefits, the anguish and humiliation you suffered, as well as punitive damages.

-Philadelphia Sexual Harassment Lawyer
+Philadelphia, PA and New Jersey Sexual Harassment Lawyer

 At Console Mattiacci Law, LLC, we represent workers who have claims against their employers in Pennsylvania, New Jersey and New York because they have been subjected to sexual harassment.
 If your workplace has become a hostile environment due to unwelcome comments, advances or other acts, we can help you recover for your damages.
 You may also recover if you've been retaliated against for taking any sort of action to stop the harassment.
 Contact a Pennsylvania, New Jersey or New York sexual harassment lawyer at Console Mattiacci Law, LLC by calling 215-545-7676 today.